 UNICEF Is Working to Free Child Soldiers Around the World

-The recruitment and use of children during conflict is one of the six grave violations of international law identified and condemned by the UN Security Council, yet tens of thousands of children are being killed, maimed, sexually assaulted and forced to fight in armed conflicts around the world.
+The recruitment of children and use of childhood soldiering during conflict is one of the six grave violations of international law identified and condemned by the United Nations Security Council, yet tens of thousands of children in war are being killed, maimed, subjected to sexual violence and forced to fight in armed conflicts around the world.

 The UN's annual report on Children and Armed Conflict monitors the violation of children's human rights in 20 conflict-ridden countries and cites verified cases of recruitment and use of children in the Central African Republic, the Democratic Republic of Congo, Somalia, South Sudan, Nigeria, the Syrian Arab Republic and Yemen, among others.